 How to get started with gender bias training

-- Company-wide training: The activity is broken into 4 sets, and each takes between 1-2 hours to complete.
+The activity is broken into four sets, and each takes between 1-2 hours to complete.
 Lean In suggests breaking into mixed-gender groups of 6-8 people to go through each set.
 You could do this over several weeks, or aim to do one per quarter.

 Unconscious gender bias training needs to go beyond recognizing bias, and actually provide ways to combat it.
 Lean In’s 50 Ways to Fight Bias is a terrific, free resource to enable organizations to create a more inclusive workplace.